tmgthb/Autonomous-Agents/README.md

 - Context is a region in n-dimensional embedding space.
 Text is only one of the dimensions.

 Overall, context is n-dimensional space, including text-dimension already in LLMs above human-level, yet lacking in other dimensions at the moment, such as vision, sounds and embodiment.

+#### About intelligent behaviour

+- Yann Lecun (2024) in Lex Fridman [podcast](https://www.youtube.com/watch?v=5t1vTLU7s40) states four characters of intelligence behaviour: 1.
+Capacity to undertand the physical world, 2.
+The ability to remember and retrieve things, 3.
+Persistent memory, 4.The ability to reason and plan.

 ---